Lynne made a new friend on a prizewinning holiday touring South Africa. Main picture above on a prizewinning holiday to Amsterdam.

 I contacted Winn through the newspaper and by coincidence she’d won a dinner service at a store near my home, so we agreed to meet, got on well, and we’re still good friends.

-Soon after we met, I revealed to Winn a life-long dream to become a writer, to write newspaper articles, edit a magazine and write books.
+Soon after we met, I confided in Winn I had a life-long dream to become a writer, to write newspaper articles, edit a magazine and write books.
 She told me, “No-one is going to buy a competition magazine or book written by a complete unknown.
 People like to read an introduction something as follows: Mrs. X has won countless prizes, including a car, holidays and cash as well as numerous runners-up prizes, and is well known in the competitors’ world for her articles featured in...”
 She suggested I try and get some articles published in well-known comping magazines and win a few more substantial prizes.

 I planned and organised my comping activities and began entering competitions every week.
 Shortly afterwards, attending a job interview, my career took a change of direction, and lead to a fascinating adventure, which all started with a coffee jar label on an interviewers desk...